Understanding Anabaptist Approaches to Scripture: What’s Different and Why?

 An online short course

-Taught by David Cramer, PhD, and Susannah Larry, PhD
+Taught by Laura Brenneman-Fullwood, PhD, and David Cramer, PhD

 In the 16th century, Anabaptists approached Scripture in ways that were both similar to and different from Catholics and other Protestants.
 This course will seek to understand those similarities and differences in light of today.